Posture: A Chiropractic Perspective Interview with Dr. Mike & Dr. Shapiro

 Anything else about posture, health or spinal correction?

 Most Symptoms are Related to the Spine

-DM: Many people don’t realize the symptoms they have can trace back to the spine and nervous system.
-When someone’s posture and spine is corrected into its proper alignment, then the body starts to function properly.
-People’s symptoms start to go away naturally, because the cause of their problems were structural.
-When we improve spinal structure, we’re not treating symptoms; we’re improving the nervous system.
-An improved nervous sytem is a real game changer in people’s overall health and wellness.
+Dr. Mike: Many people don’t realize the symptoms they have can be traced back to the spine and nervous system.
+When someone’s posture and spine are corrected into its proper alignment, then the body starts to function properly.
+People’s symptoms start to go away naturally because the cause of their problems is structural.
+When we improve the spinal structure, we’re not treating symptoms; we’re improving the nervous system.
+An improved nervous system is a real game changer in people’s overall health and wellness.

 Improve Your Life

 Dr. Shapiro: When you improve posture, it also helps your body’s neurology and physiology function at a higher level.
 This allows people to not just feel better, but to actually become healthier.